yandex-cloud/docs/en/data-transfer/security/index.md

 * [How to revoke a role](../../iam/operations/roles/revoke.md).
 * [Learn more about access management in {{ yandex-cloud }}](../../iam/concepts/access-control/index.md).
 * [More information on inheriting roles](../../resource-manager/concepts/resources-hierarchy.md#access-rights-inheritance).

+{% else %}

+By default, all the department employees are granted read-only access to {{ data-transfer-name }}: the employees can only view configurations of endpoints and transfers.
+For full scale {{ data-transfer-name }} use: creating endpoints, creating and running transfers, grant to your users the "Data Transfer User" role in the ABC system.
+There are two methods to do this:
+* In the ABC interface, on the service page, click **Add member**, then select the appropriate employee and specify the `Data Transfer User` role.
+* In the [IDM](https://docs.yandex-team.ru/idm) interface, click **Request role**.
+In the **Requested role** field, specify step-by-step: **ABC** → **Roles in services** → _Path to your service_ → **Service roles** → **Data Transfer User**, select the appropriate employee and create a request.

 {% endif %}